Australian Stock Horse: Breed today

 Around 190,000 Australian Stock Horses are registered or foals recorded with the Australian Stock Horse Society.
 The Stock Horse is used in many competitive disciplines, including polo, polocrosse, dressage, campdrafting, show jumping, eventing, and endurance riding.
 It is also used for stockman challenges, Pony Club activities, general hacking, and stock work on cattle stations.

 While horses are now often being replaced in the flatter Outback and Top End by motorcycles and helicopters, they are still necessary today for mustering (roundups) in rugged mountain terrain.

 Public performances

-A tribute to the Australian Stock Horse was held during the 2000 Sydney Olympics Opening Ceremony when an Australian Stock Horse reared and then another 120 Stock Horses were ridden into the stadium and performed intricate manoeuvres to the music of the specially written Olympics version of the main theme of the film The Man from Snowy River by Australian composer Bruce Rowland.
-The Australian Stock Horse Crown Law has represented Australia in World Championship and Olympic dressage competition.
+A tribute to the Australian Stock Horse was held during the 2000 Summer Olympics opening ceremony when an Australian Stock Horse reared and then another 120 Stock Horses were ridden into the stadium and performed intricate manoeuvres to the music of the specially written Olympics version of the main theme of the film The Man from Snowy River by Australian composer Bruce Rowland.

 As of March 2008, the Australian Outback Spectacular used 42 Australian Stock Horses in its show on the Gold Coast, Queensland, 31 of which were used in a show on a rotational basis.